FloeFoxon/FloeFoxon.github.io/README.md

 **Foxon, F.** (2024).
 The (In)Convenience of Disappearing Evidence In Fringe Zoology. *Skeptical Inquirer*.
 Accepted, in press.

+**Foxon, F.**, Niaura, R. (2024).
+Methods Used by US Adults to Stop Smoking, 2020–2022. *Preventing Chronic Disease*.
+Accepted, in press.

 **Foxon, F.**, Shiffman, S. (2024).
 Methodological considerations when assessing symptoms of nicotine dependence by cigarette and e-cigarette use behavior and brand. *Drug and Alcohol Dependence*.
 Accepted, in press.

 **Foxon, F.** (2024).
 Heuvelmans the Heretic and Hidden Animals. *Interdisciplinary Science Reviews*.
 Accepted, in press.